tombensve/APS/README.md

 I decided to not use a maven plugin for Docker and run Docker commands directly in bash scripts via maven-exec-plugin instead.

-## Runtime of the APS kind

-The previous version of Vert.x required a few jars that easily deployed as OSGi bundles into a Felix or Karaf along with APS code.
-With current Vert.x version there are more dependencies and I spent 3 days trying to make Felix happy, but every resolved dependency seemed to add 3 more required dependencies.
-I was upp in far more jars than what is currently required to run!!
-Next version of vert.x will drop OSGi Manifest.
-I do like the OSGi service model, and I had already implemented enough of the 4 base OSGi APIs to be able to deploy and run in unit tests.
-So I renamed this to APSPlatform and made a simple booter that deploys bundles in a pointed to directory.
-This is now the runtime used.

-It does provide the OSGi service model, but does not modularise at all.
-This also opens up for JPMS modularisation instead.
-For JPMS however, as soon as there is a _ModuleInfo.java_ then **everything** must be JPMS modularised even third party libs, which is more than a little nasty!
-Apparently some people realized this problem and created <https://github.com/moditect/moditect>.
-Not an optimal solution either, but better than nothing.

 ----

 ## About

 APS is intended to be a fullstack web application platform, with microservice architecture thinking, and be very easy to use / develop with.
 APS is also intended to be message driven, specificly using JSON messages on both frontend and backend.
 Services should be message driven, that is listen to messages, act on them, produce new messages.
 This creates a high level of decoupling.
 A service for example only know about itself, the message(s) it reads, the message(s) it produces.
 The messages are central.
-APS also provides a very simple JSON schema definition and validator.
-This also makes it limited not allowing for 100% of structures possible with JSON.
-Or seen in another perspective, it forces trivial JSON message structures.
-Personally I don't see that as a bad thing.
-There is however nothing forcing this validation.
-It is a utility to be used if wanted.

 ## Frontend